-Digital cognitive behavioral therapy (CBT) could be substantially beneficial for children and adolescents with obsessive-compulsive disorder (OCD), a study by Karolinska Institutet found.
+A study by the Karolinska Institutet found that digital cognitive behavioral therapy (CBT) could be highly beneficial for children and adolescents with obsessive-compulsive disorder (OCD).

-As a randomized clinical noninferiority trial, the study began in 2017 through mid-2019, with an average age of 13 and the majority of which were females.
+The study, a randomized clinical noninferiority trial, began in 2017 and concluded in mid-2019, with a mean age of 13 and a majority of female participants.

-The digital CBT program given to the participants yielded similarly as effective as in-person CBT for symptoms of OCD among children and adolescents.
+The digital CBT program administered to the participants was determined to be as effective as in-person CBT in treating OCD symptoms in children and adolescents.

-According to the study’s authors: “Among children and adolescents with obsessive-compulsive disorder, treatment with an internet-delivered CBT program followed by in-person CBT if necessary compared with in-person CBT alone resulted in a non-inferior difference in symptoms at the 6-month follow-up.”
+As emphasized in a news release of the findings, “Among children and adolescents with obsessive-compulsive disorder, treatment with an internet-delivered CBT program followed by in-person CBT if necessary compared with in-person CBT alone resulted in a non-inferior difference in symptoms at the 6-month follow-up.”

-“Further research is needed to understand the durability and generalizability of these findings,” the authors determined.
+“Further research is needed to understand the durability and generalizability of these findings.”